CurveDocs/curve-docs/docs/crvUSD/controller.md

-The Controller is the contract the user interacts with to create a loan and further mangage the position.
+The Controller is the contract the user interacts with to create a loan and further manage the position.
 It holds all user debt information.
 External liquidations are also done through it.

-Each market has its individual Controller, which is created from a blueprint contract.
+Each market has its Controller, created from a blueprint contract.

 # **Loans**